Techgrounds-Cloud-9/cloud-9-jsm-1985/Week-01/LNX-06/exercise-LNX-06.md

   2. top - to see the real time view of running processes

   3. kill - to kill the unwanted processes.

+  4. pid - process id of the process which helps to uniquely identify it.it can be made use of in commands like kill etc.

 ## Exercise